 - Most rides and shows are inside and aren’t delayed or stopped due to rain

 - Disney is extremely accommodating for cancelled events (i.e. the Jedi Temple Training at Hollywood Studios, when rained out, gives participates the opportunity to meet Darth Vader instead) You may get an equally memorable experience despite stormy weather.

-Have you ever endured a rainy Disney day?
+Have you ever endured rain at Disney World?
 What’s your favorite tip or trick?
 I’d love to hear about it in the comments below.